-Section 2.1 Your medical benefits and costs as a member of the plan
+Section 2.1 Your medical benefits and costs as a member of the plan ------------- ---

-The Medical Benefits Chart on the following pages lists the services Gundersen Quartz Medicare Advantage covers and what you pay out-of-pocket for each service.
+The Medical Benefits Chart on the following pages lists the services Gundersen MN Quartz Medicare Advantage covers and what you pay out of pocket for each service.
 Part D prescription drug coverage is in Chapter 5.
 The services listed in the Medical Benefits Chart are covered only when the following coverage requirements are met:

 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-Medically necessary the following: - 1.
-Consistent with the symptoms; diagnosis or treatment of your medical condition; - o 2.
-Appropriate with regard to standards of good medical practice; - o 3.
-Not primarily for your convenience or your immediate family; or that of your physician or another - o provider; - 4.
-The most appropriate and cost-effective level of medical service or supplies that can be safely - o provided.
-When applied to inpatient care; it further means that the medical symptoms or conditions - o require that the medical services or supplies cannot be safely provided as an outpatient; - o 5.
-Of proven value or usefulness; and - o 6.
-Compliant with your provider's treatment plan - You receive your care from a network provider.
-In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan has an allowed exception.
-(See Chapter 3, Section 1.2) - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
-Covered services that need approval in advance are marked in the Medical Benefits Chart by a bold asterisk.
+Medically necessary the following: - Consistent with the symptoms; diagnosis or treatment of your medical condition; - Appropriate with regard to standards of good medical practice; - Not primarily for your convenience or your immediate family; or that of your physician or another provider; - The most appropriate and cost-effective level of medical service or supplies that can be safely provided.
+When applied to inpatient care; it further means that the medical symptoms or conditions require that the medical services or supplies cannot be safely provided as an outpatient; - Of proven value or usefulness; and - o Compliant with your provider's treatment plan - For new enrollees, your MA coordinated care plan must provide a minimum 90-day transition period, during which time the new MA plan may not require prior authorization for any active course of treatment, even if the course of treatment was for a service that commenced with an out-of-network provider. - You receive your care from a network provider.
+In most cases, care you receive from an out-of-network provider will not be covered, unless it is emergent or urgent care or unless your plan or a network provider has given you a referral.
+This means that you will have to pay the provider in full for the services furnished. - You have a primary care provider (a PCP) who is providing and overseeing your care. - Some of the services listed in the Medical Benefits Chart are covered only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from us.
+Covered services that need approval in advance are marked in the Medical Benefits Chart by an asterisk.